ghowland/sireus/documentation/godoc.md

 ## type [ActionConsideration](<https://github.com/ghowland/sireus/blob/main/code/data/action_data.go#L27-L34>)

 Considerations are units for scoring an Action.
-Each creates a Score, and they are combined to created the Consideration Final Score.
+Each creates a Score, and they are combined to create the Consideration Final Score.

 ```go
 type ActionConsideration struct {